STK Antenna Models

 Rectangular.
 Elements are placed in a rectangular structure.

-Equilateral Each element is equal distance to its structural nearest neighbors.
+Equilateral Each element is equal in distance to its structural nearest neighbors.

 Number of Elements

-X. Distance, in the Unit Type, between the elements in the X direction.
+X: Enter the distance, in the unit type, between the elements in the X direction.

-Y. Distance, in the Unit Type, between the elements in the Y direction.
+Y: Enter the distance, in the unit type, between the elements in the Y direction.

 Represents an antenna array in one dimension.